gnosischain/posdao-test-setup/README.md

 ```
 (_note that default branch is correctly set to **aura-pos** which contains the posdao features, not to master_)

-Otherwise, to save time, you can download one of pre-compiled binaries for Ubuntu or Mac OS X from the [releases page](https://github.com/poanetwork/parity-ethereum/releases).
+Otherwise, to save time, you can download a pre-compiled binary for Mac OS X from the [releases page](https://github.com/poanetwork/parity-ethereum/releases).
 But you still need to maintain directory structure and naming conventions:
 ```bash
 # move up from posdao-test-setup root
 cd ..